apache/ws-wss4j/README.txt

 The master link to WSS4J: http://ws.apache.org/wss4j/

-There is also a Wiki concering Apache WS projects and WSS4J as one of the WS sub-projects:
+There is also a Wiki concerning Apache WS projects and WSS4J as one of the WS sub-projects:
     http://wiki.apache.org/ws/
     http://wiki.apache.org/ws/FrontPage/WsFx